Does My Cat Like To Be Warm or Cool?

 Do Cats Sweat?

 Cats do not sweat the way humans sweat.
-Cats do not have sweat glands all over their body the way humans do.
+Cats do not have sweat glands over their body the way humans do.
 Cats do have sweat glands on their paws that mostly react to stress rather than heat.

 A study of selected mammals was conducted that found that sweat on the animal’s paws resulted in an increase in friction between the paws and the surface the animal was walking or running on.
-This increase in friction allowed the animal to run faster and climb better during the stress of fleeing from a predator or chasing prey.
+This increase in friction allowed the animal to run faster and climb better during the stress of fleeing from a predator or when chasing prey.

 Since those sweat glands on their paws do not provide any meaningful degree of temperature regulation, cats seek methods other than sweating to cool themselves.
 The eight things described in our previous section give them an alternative to sweating.